Riprobot/ChessDetector/README.md

 After these problems I realized that detecting corners it is not so hard task to use AI, it can be done with algorithm:

+Instead of looking for the corners of the board, we will find 14 internal straight lines 7 vertical straight lines and 7 horizontal straight lines If we find these straight lines, then we can easily find the approximate location of the corners of the board, and then adjust it so that cv2.perspectiveTransforms will be the perfect chessboard

+To get the initial list of straight lines, we use cv2.HoughLinesP().
+To check which lines fit together, I checked how much their intersections look like a chessboard Unfortunately cv2.HoughLinesP() sometimes doesn't find the right lines, and also finds a lot of useless lines Therefore, an algorithm of simulated annealing was implemented to find the final lines The annealing simulation algorithm requires a lot of iterations so the python code has been running for too long Therefore, this algorithm has been rewritten in c++, see it on [`build_executable`](build_executable)

 ### 2. Detect pieces on board